wntrblm/Castor_and_Pollux/user_guide/docs/index.md

 To install this into your Eurorack setup:

-1. Connect a Eurorack power cable to your power supply and the back of the module. **Note that even though the power connector on the module is keyed, double check that the red stripe is on the side labeled `red stripe`!**
+1. Connect a Eurorack power cable from your power supply to the back of the module. **Note that even though the power connector on the module is keyed, double check that the red stripe is on the side labeled `red stripe`!**
 1. Screw the module to your rack's rails.